dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 ###### This a collection of almost everything including stories, lessons, short quotes which I will keep updating often.
 There is lesson in everything. <span class='red'>Happy Learning!</span>

+> <span class='purple'>Worldly wisdom is mostly very, very simple.
+And what I’m urging on you is not that hard to do if you have the will to plow through and do it.
+And the rewards are awesome – absolutely awesome.</span>

 Feel free to jump anywhere,
 - [Mungerism](#mungerism)
 - [Quotes](#quotes)